try Clauseelse Clausefinally ClauseAre there any questions before I begin?

 except code block ...open should always be

-put it inside a try/except statement
+put inside a try/except statement

 $ cat open_file.py